Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ## Overview

-The MONAI Workload Manager (MWM) is the central hub for the MONAI Deploy platform for routing data from/to the applications and healthcare information systems (HIS)/radiological information system (RIS).

-MWM is responsible for routing data received by the data ingesting services to the data discovery service and associate the data to matching application.
-It is also responsible for monitoring application execution statuses and route any results produced by the applications back to HIS/RIS.
+The MONAI Deploy Workload Manager (MWM) is the central hub for the MONAI Deploy platform.
+It routes received medical data from MONAI Informatics Gateway (or your custom ingestion service) to MONAI applications based on user-defined rulesets using the Data Discovery Service.
+It is also responsible for monitoring application execution statuses and routing any results produced by the applications back to the configured destinations.

 ## Purpose

-This document describes the detail designs derived from the requirements defined in MONAI Workload Manager Requirements.
+This document describes the detailed designs derived from the requirements defined in MONAI Workload Manager Requirements.

 ## Scope

-The scope of this document is limited to the design of MONAI Workload Manager.
-This design document does not address any design decisions belonging to other subsystems, such as, MONAI Informatics Gateway, MONAI Deploy Application SDK.
+The scope of this document is limited to the design of the MONAI Workload Manager.
+This design document does not address any design decisions belonging to other subsystems, such as MONAI Informatics Gateway, MONAI Deploy Application SDK.

 ## Assumptions, Constraints, Dependencies